7.7.2 Dismissal of an Opposition

 The Patents Act 1990 includes provisions to deal with unsubstantiated oppositions.
 The Commissioner may dismiss an opposition on the request of the applicant or on the Commissioner’s own initiative.

-The relevant provisions for dismissal of an opposition are:
+The relevant provision for dismissal of an opposition is regs 5.17 and 5.18.

-The principles of law developed for dismissal of an opposition under reg 5.5 prior to 15 April 2013, continue to apply for regs 5.17 and 5.18 as in force after this date.
+The principles of law developed for dismissal of an opposition under reg 5.5 apply for regs 5.17 and 5.18.

 Argument may be required to establish a case for dismissal